Automation

 Solutions:

-1. Check spelling: peekaboo list apps
+1. Check spelling: peekaboo app list --include-hidden --include-background

 2. Try partial name: --app chrome instead of --app "Google Chrome"